 Since 2001, Cleveland Clinic has been using the state-of-the-art robotic surgical system approved by the FDA for many surgical procedures.
 Cleveland Clinic was one of the nation's first medical centers to offer minimally invasive surgical treatment for prostate cancer: robotic radical prostatectomy.
 Now, robotic-assisted surgery is enabling surgeons to perform this complex minimally invasive surgery with more precision, offering patients improved outcomes.
 We have performed over 1,000 robotic and laparoscopic prostatectomy procedures to date and continue to be the leaders in the prostatectomy field.

 Our underlying principle is to provide care with a degree of unparalleled dedication and excellence.
-The Glickman Urological and Kidney Institute was ranked #2 in the nation by U.S. News & World Report in its 2013-2014 "America's Best Hospitals" survey.
+Glickman Urological and Kidney Institute's urology program was ranked #1 in the nation and its nephrology program ranked #2 by U.S. News & World Report in its 2014-2015 "America's Best Hospitals" survey.

 In addition, Cleveland Clinic was named one of the nation's top 4 hospitals in that survey.